thoughtspot/thoughtspot.github.io/_admin/loading/schedule-materialization.md

 ---
 title: [Schedule materialization refresh on a view]
-keywords: materialize,views,schedule

 last_updated: 11/2/2018
-summary: "Learn how to schedule materialization refresh of a view to keep it in synch with the data that makes it up."
+summary: "Learn how to schedule materialization refresh of a view to keep it in sync with the data that makes it up."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html